Request for Proposals

 GMF is pleased to invite alumni to apply for Leadership Action Project grants with the following aims:

-- New Thinking on 21st Century Leadership — Projects in this area will aim to identify issues and trends that are present on both sides of the Atlantic, account for their similarities while recognizing differences, and put forth solutions that work well in some communities and could be applied elsewhere too.
+New Thinking on 21st Century Leadership — Projects in this area will aim to identify issues and trends that are present on both sides of the Atlantic, account for their similarities while recognizing differences, and put forth solutions while taking these factors into account.

 The KfW Development Bank partnership

-As part of the ongoing partnership between GMF and the German Federal Government through the KfW Development Bank to foster leadership in Armenia, Georgia, Moldova, and Ukraine, alumni who are residents of these countries are strongly encouraged to apply for the 2018 Alumni Leadership Action Projects call.
-Up to four winning submission will be selected to receive up to 5,000 euros.
+With the ongoing partnership between GMF and the German Federal Government through the KfW Development Bank to foster leadership in Armenia, Georgia, Moldova, and Ukraine, alumni who are residents of these countries are strongly encouraged to apply for the 2019 Alumni Leadership Action Projects call.
+Winning submission will be selected to receive up to 10,000 euros.

 Resources Offered and Requirements